 Health Protection 1

 This module provides an introduction to basic concepts in health protection.
-You will develop an understanding of the principles of health protection including partnership working to deliver health protection within the context controlling communicable diseases and non-communicable environmental hazards.
+You will develop an understanding of the principles of health protection including partnership working to deliver health protection within the context of controlling communicable diseases and non-communicable environmental hazards.

 By the end of the module you should be able to: